KeSukhesh/cpp-web-servers/src/single-thread-server/single_thread_server_guide.md

 and changing the `contents` of the response for any other request to `std::string contents = read_file_to_string("404.html");`.
 Our browser should now show the 404 html page when any other request is submitted.

 #### After a Touch of Refactoring
-Since there is some duplicate code, wee can clean up the `handle_connection()`, which now looks like:
+Since there is some duplicate code, we can clean up the `handle_connection()`, which now looks like:
 ```cpp
 void handle_connection(tcp::socket socket) {
     try {